sapph1re/cdp-agentkit/README.md

 See [CDP Agentkit Core](./cdp-agentkit-core/README.md) to get started!

 ### cdp-langchain
 Langchain Toolkit extension of CDP Agentkit.
+Enables agentic workflows to interact with onchain actions.
 See [CDP Langchain](./cdp-langchain/README.md) to get started!

 ### twitter-langchain
 Langchain Toolkit extension for Twitter.
+Enables agentic workflows to interact with Twitter, such as to post a tweet.
 See [Twitter Langchain](./twitter-langchain/README.md) to get started!

 ## Contributing